Error analysis for empirical risk minimization over clipped ReLU networks in solving linear Kolmogorov partial differential equations: Introduction

 Partial differential equations~(PDEs) have been widely used in modeling problems in physics, finance and engineering.
 Traditional numerical methods for solving PDEs such as finite differences~\cite{Thomas:2013} and finite elements~\cite{Braess:2007finite} suffer from the curse of dimensionality, which implies that the computational cost grows exponentially as the dimension increases.
 Recently, many deep learning-based algorithms have been proposed for different classes of PDEs, see \cite{Beck:2018,Yu:2018,Han_2018,raissi2018deep,Raissi:2019physics,Richter2022,Sirignano:2018}.

 In this paper, we focus on the numerical approximation of linear Kolmogorov PDEs, with a special attention to heat equations and the Black-Scholes PDEs.
 Beck et al.~\cite{Beck:2018} first proposed a deep learning algorithm to approximate the solution over a full hypercube by reformulating the approximation problem into an optimization problem.
 Berner et al.~\cite{Berner:2020b} further developed the deep learning algorithm to solve parametric Kolmogorov PDEs.
 Richter et al.~\cite{Richter2022} introduced different formulations of the risk functional to enhance the robustness of the deep learning algorithm.
 The numerical results in \cite{Beck:2018,Berner:2020b,Richter2022} demonstrated the effectiveness of the deep learning algorithms even in high dimensions.
-These findings suggest that deep learning algorithms for solving linear Kolmogorov PDEs do not suffer from curse of dimensionality.
+These findings suggest that deep learning algorithms for solving linear Kolmogorov PDEs do not suffer from the curse of dimensionality.

 One theoretical explanation for this phenomenon is that the solutions of Kolmogorov PDEs can be approximated by deep artificial neural networks in which the number of parameters grows polynomially in both the prescribed accuracy $\varepsilon\in (0,1)$ and the dimension $d$, see \cite{Elbr_chter:2021,Grohs:2023,Hutzenthaler_2020,Jentzen:2021}.
-Besides the analysis of the approximation error for deep artificial neural networks, Berner et al.~\cite{Berner:2020a} proved that under suitable conditions, the generalization error resulted from empirical risk minimization~(ERM) also break the curse of dimensionality.
+Besides the analysis of the approximation error for deep artificial neural networks, Berner et al.~\cite{Berner:2020a} proved that under suitable conditions, the generalization error resulted from empirical risk minimization~(ERM) also breaks the curse of dimensionality.
+From the perspective of learning theory, the generalization results in \cite{Berner:2020a} shows the agnostic probably approximately correct (PAC) learnability of the clipped ReLU neural networks for the quadratic loss function and the region $[u,v]^{d} \times [-D,D]$.